 Bullying Report Form This form must be given to the headteacher upon completion.

 Name of person reporting incident: Date:

 Name of pupil being bullied: Year

 What happened?

 Where did the incident take place?

+where did the incident take place?

 When did the incident occur?

 Who has been suspected of bullying?

+Did anytone also see the incident?

 Did anyone else see the incident?

-According to the victim, how often does the bullying take place?
+According to the victim, how often doe s the bullying take place?

-According to the victim, how long has t he bullying been going on?
+According to the victim, how long has the hullying been going on?

+According to the victim, now long has me bunying been going on?

 What actions have been taken so far?